Free Influencer Marketing Series

 The brand strengthened its relationship with Ben Patrick, a fitness influencer who later became their brand advocate.
 The result was 143 posts and Stories.
 Ben’s content also caught the eye of Joe Rogan who mentioned Monkey Feet (their product) on his podcast, Joe Rogan Experience.

-To reiterate: product seeding and gifting are not the same thing.
+To recap: product seeding and gifting are not the same thing.
 Failing to understand the difference between the two can lead to planning mistakes and missed expectations.

 Platforms like MightyScout can help you with overall relationship management whether you want to: